 Lead applicants will receive a letter indicating the reference number of their application and the respective results.
 This letter will automatically appear online in the PROSPECT profile of the lead applicant.
+[Lead applicants who, in exceptional cases (see section 2.2.2), had to submit their application by post or hand-delivery will receive the letter by e-mail or by post, if no e-mail address was provided.]

-The evaluation committee will then proceed with the lead applicants whose proposals have been pre-selected.
+[The evaluation committee will then proceed with the lead applicants whose proposals have been pre-selected.]